Most sensible people treat a beach holiday as an opportunity to relax on the beach – i.e. *a* beach, singular. One beach, max relaxation.

 Florence Bay is a local favorite, and it’s easy to see why.
 A smooth sand beach backed with trees makes it one of the few beaches on Magnetic Island where you can escape the sun and lay in the shade.

 Surprisingly, the most popular activity at Horseshoe Bay is horseback riding!
-You can ride a horse down the beach at sunset if you fancy.
+Horseshoe Bay Ranch offers 2-hour-long Bush and Beach rides.
 I still have mild PTSD from the time I rode a horse in Italy and it wanted to drown me and my camera while fording a river, so I passed on it this time.

 My vote’s for Balding Bay and Radical Bay as the most beautiful beaches on Magnetic Island.
 However, if you’re looking to swim, only two beaches have a swimming area that’s protected from stingers; the better of the two is Horseshoe Bay.